dotnet/sdk/documentation/general/ExecutingCustomerCode.md

 To provide information to customers about collecting binlogs, direct them to: https://aka.ms/msbuild/binlog

 It is important to note, however, that binlogs often collect secrets as part of the information relevant to the build.
 A binlog of a simplified repro can work as well, but it may be difficult to create a simple repro.
 Customers are sometimes concerned (with good reason) about sharing binlogs of their real (or simplified) builds.
-If that is the case, or if the reported issue does not involve MSBuild, another option may be more relevant.
+If so, they can attempt to redact secrets from their binlog, either via the [MSBuild Structured Log Viewer](https://msbuildlog.com/#redaction) or with [binlogtool](https://www.nuget.org/packages/binlogtool).
+If that isn't sufficient, or if the reported issue does not involve MSBuild, another option may be more relevant.

 ### Windows Sandbox